Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Introduction

+Let us summarize the main results and plan of the paper.
 Let $X$ be a smooth projective variety over $\IC$ equipped with a very ample line bundle $\CO_X(1)$.
+Let $M_1,M_2$ be fixed invertible $\CO_X$-modules, called twisting data, and $E_\infty$ a fixed locally free $\CO_X$-module called framing data.
+In order to keep the notation short, we will denote by $\CX$ the data $(X,M_1,M_2,E_\infty)$.
+ADHM sheaves are twisted representations of the quiver \eqref{eq:adhmquiverA} in the abelian category of coherent sheaves on $X$.
+(See (\ref{adhmsheaf}) for a precise definition.)
 We will consider ADHM sheaves subject to a stability condition (\ref{adhmstab}).
-A routine argument shows that flat families of stable ADHM sheaves with fixed Hilbert polynomial $P$ on $X$ form a fibered groupoid ${\mathfrak p}:\mfm_{ADHM}(\CX,P)\to {\mathfrak S}$ over the category ${\mathfrak S}$ of schemes of finite type over $\IC$ (proposition \ref{CFGa}).
-In section (\ref{modulispace}) we prove our first result, \begin{theo} The groupoid $\mfm_{ADHM}(\CX,P)$ is a separated algebraic space of finite type over $\IC$. \end{theo}
+A routine argument shows that flat families of stable ADHM sheaves with fixed Hilbert polynomial $P$ on $X$ form a fibered groupoid $\mfm_{ADHM}(\CX,P)$ over the category ${\mathfrak S}$ of schemes of finite type over $\IC$.
+Moreover, according to Lemma (\ref{automlemma}), the closed points of $\mfm_{ADHM}(\CX,P)$ have trivial stabilizers.
+Then following theorem follows directly from the results of Schmitt \cite[Thm.
+2.9.2.44, 2.9.2.45]{GIT-decorated}. \begin{theo} The groupoid $\mfm_{ADHM}(\CX,P)$ is a quasi-projective scheme over $\IC$. \end{theo}